joelparkerhenderson/wordbooks/pages/brand-marketing/index.md

 # Brand marketing

 Brand marketing is a marketing strategy that focuses on building and promoting a brand's reputation, awareness, and loyalty.
 It involves creating a unique identity and personality for a brand, communicating its values and promises, and establishing an emotional connection with its target audience.
 The goal is a strong and positive association between a brand and its target audience, which can result in increased brand loyalty, customer engagement, and sales.

-Key elements include:
+Typical aspects:

 * Brand identity: This refers to the visual and verbal elements that distinguish a brand from its competitors, such as logos, colors, slogans, and messaging.
 A strong brand identity helps to create a memorable and recognizable brand.